professorDJKim/professorDJKim.github.io/_pages/about.md

   - /about.html
 ---

 Dr. Dong Jae (DJae) Kim is an Assistant Professor at the Jarvis School of Computing at DePaul University, Chicago, Illinois, USA.
-Prior to joining DePaul, An Ran received his Ph.D. from Concordia University, Canada in August 2024, under the supervision of Dr. Tse-Hsun (Peter) Chen.
+Prior to joining DePaul, Dr. Kim received his Ph.D. from Concordia University, Canada in August 2024, under the supervision of Dr. Tse-Hsun (Peter) Chen.
 During his Ph.D., Dr. Kim worked as a technical consultant for Ericsson in 2023 and data anomaly engineer at ERA-Environmental Management solution in 2024.
 Before starting his graduate studies in 2019, Dr. Kim also worked at the various web-based startup as a software engineer.

 Dr. Kim's research focuses on software engineering topics, including software debugging, software testing, software maintainability, software qualit assurances, software re-engineering, program analysis, mining software repositories and AI-driven software engineering.
 Currently, Dr. Kim's research is on benchmarking capability of large-language models on software engineering tasks.